-- 20. For Self-Financed Students the tuition fee is Nu.93,479 for Science and Engineering and Nu.
-75,457 for Arts and Humanities per year and the tuition fee is payable annually or in two installments.
-The first installment must be paid at the time of reporting to the College. - 21.
+- 1. For Self-Financed Students the tuition fee is payable annually in two installments.
+50% each in the beginning of the semester or at the time of reporting to the College. - 2.
 The accommodation in the college hostels if available will be provided at a nominal rent of Nu.
 250 per month and electricity bill of Nu.
 50 per month.
-The charges for food will depend on the mess policy of each of the college.
+The charges for food will depend on the mess policy of the college.